 Is that a blog?

 Modern consumers go out and get the information they want.
-I searched for the price of turkey in my neighborhood this week.
-Two local markets had that information online and findable, so I’ll be shopping for my Thanksgiving dinner with one or both of them.
+When they’re ready to shop, they Google.
 Transactional information has to show up when people search, whether in the form of ads or in some other way.

 But that’s not what your blog is for.
 Your blog establishes authority, provides value for consumers at every stage of search along the path to purchase, and increases the value of your website from the point of view of search engines.
 It answers your patients’ or clients’ questions, provides thought leadership, and does more for SEO than anything else you can do.